MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgAppCatalogTeamAppDefinition.md

 To update an app, the **distributionMethod** property for the app must be set to `organization`.
 This API specifically updates an app published to your organization's app catalog (the tenant app catalog).

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaAppCatalogTeamAppDefinition](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaAppCatalogTeamAppDefinition?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)